-Do you experience any of these symptoms or conditions?
-If so, the cause is highly probable that it’s related to the food(s) you’re eating.
+Do you experience any of these symptoms?
+If so, it may be related to the food(s) you’re eating.

 Food Allergy is an IgE reaction of the body’s immune system to a food or food ingredient that it recognizes as “foreign.”
-A true food allergy can cause tingling in the mouth, hives, swelling of the lips, face, tongue and throat, trouble breathing, dizziness, fainting or anaphaylaxis.
+A true food allergy can cause tingling in the mouth, hives, swelling of the lips, face, tongue and throat, trouble breathing, dizziness, fainting or anaphylaxis.
 It can also cause nausea, vomiting, cramping and diarrhea, signs and symptoms that can also happen with a food intolerance.
 Food allergies tend to be higher for children, African-Americans, males and those with asthma.

 Years ago, Dr. Arthur Coca popularized the “pulse test” for food allergies.
-He found that some (but definitely not all) allergic individuals have a significant increase in their resting pulse after eating a particular food allergen.
+He found that some (but definitely not all) allergic individuals have a significant increase in their resting pulse rate after eating a particular food allergen.
 Others have observed that eating certain trigger foods causes them to retain fluids, which manifests as a significant weight gain that doesn’t disappear by the next morning (like most water-weight gain) caused by inflammation.

 What you can expect.
 Endless health benefits: Better sleep, less belly bloating and brain fog, relief from headaches, joint and muscle pain, a surge in energy, less anxiety and depression, lower cortisol, flatter abs, healthier digestion and elimination, weight loss, and clearer, healthier, younger looking skin.